 7 Tips to Prevent Falls in Dementia Patients

 We’re on the main topic now.
-Here we will see some guidelines on dementia and falls prevention.
+Here we will see some guidelines and fall prevention strategies for dementia patients.
 These are how-to tips that will allow you to reduce the risks of falling.
 We’ve compiled a complete 7-step approach for your help.
 So, without further ado, let’s dive in.

 The first task is to design an abode that is safe for them.
 So what does a safe living place mean for dementia patients?
 Let’s find out.

 - The bed structure should be risk-free with no sharp corners.
 The bed size should be adequate for the room as well.

 - The number of drawers should be limited.
 This will help keep them organized.

 - There should be a bedside table with a lamp on it.
 The lamp should be easy to turn on and off.